jeffz2/Percept_Data_Analysis_App/README.md

 ## Overview

 The Percept Desktop App is designed to provide an intuitive user interface for running the percept-data analysis pipeline for OCD patients, as detailed in this [paper](https://www.nature.com/articles/s41591-024-03125-0).
-The original program was developed using a combination of MATLAB and Python, as seen in the [PerceptDataAnalysis repository](https://github.com/shethlab/PerceptDataAnalysis).
+The original program was developed using a combination of MATLAB and Python, as seen in the [PerceptDataAnalysis repository](https://github.com/shethlab/PerceptDataAnalysis) and includes updates to the autoregressive model and outlier handling methods as seen in the the [PerceptArtifactAnalysis repository](https://github.com/ProvenzaLab/PerceptArtifactAnalysis).
 This application translates all the code into Python and uses a Python-based library to create the GUI.
 The source code and instructions for downloading the app can be found on this GitHub repo

 ## User Manual